ZhouQiangwei/batmeth2-dm/README.md

-BatMeth2: An Integrated Package for Bisulfite DNA Methylation Data Analysis with Indel-sensitive Mapping.
+BatMeth2: An Integrated Package for Bisulfite DNA Methylation Data Analysis.
 --------------------------------------------------

 This is a README file for the usage of batmeth2.